-As of September 30, 2022, our principal sources of liquidity included cash, cash equivalents, and marketable securities totaling \$1.6 billion, with such amounts held for working capital purposes.
-Our cash equivalents and marketable securities were comprised primarily of bank deposits, money market funds, U.S. government securities, commercial paper, asset-backed securities, and corporate debt securities.
+As of September 30, 2023, our principal sources of liquidity included cash, cash equivalents, and short-term investments totaling \$1.3 billion, with such amounts held for working capital purposes.
+Our cash equivalents and short-term investments were comprised primarily of bank deposits, money market funds, U.S. treasury bills, U.S. government securities, commercial paper, asset-backed securities, certificates of deposit, and corporate debt securities.
 We have generated significant operating losses as reflected in our accumulated deficit.
 We expect to continue to incur operating losses for the foreseeable future.